Jam29G/photography-page/README.md

-# photography-page
-A landing page created with HTML and CSS
-How to run
+# How to run
-Download source code and open index.html
+download source code and open index.html